Asian shares fall back as investors await comments by Yellen

-WALL STREET: World shares pressed higher Monday, and U.S. indexes again scored new highs.
+WALL STREET: World shares advanced and U.S. indexes again scored new highs on Monday.
 Strong gains for Citigroup and other financial stocks helped the Standard & Poor's 500 index rise 0.5 percent to a third straight record close, at 2,328.25.
 The Dow Jones industrial average gained 0.7 percent to 20,412.16 and the Nasdaq composite climbed 0.5 percent, to 5,763.96.

 YELLEN WATCH: Strong corporate earnings and expectations for business-friendly policies from Washington have propelled markets higher.
-But that momentum wavered as investors awaited comments by Yellen, who will give testimony on Capitol Hill Tuesday and Wednesday to update the Senate and House on monetary policy.
+But that momentum wavered as worries over possible moves on trade and currency by the President Donald Trump's administration resurfaced.
+Investors also were awaiting testimony on Capitol Hill Tuesday and Wednesday by Yellen, who will update the Senate and House on monetary policy.
 Most investors expect the central bank to keep raising interest rates in 2017, though at a modest pace.

 QUOTABLE: "A growing number of investors are worried that potential trade wars with Mexico and China could lead to tariffs and higher prices," David Woo of Bank of America Merrill Lynch said in a research note.
 "With many investors having loaded up on Trump trades after the elections, their willingness to continue to give the benefit of doubt to the new administration appears to be wearing thin."

+CHINA PRICES: The consumer price index rose to a three-year high of 2.5 percent last month, pushed up by seasonal increases in demand for food and transport during the lunar new year holidays.
+Producer prices paid by manufacturers also rose, to 6.9 percent in January due to higher oil prices and a low base the year before.
+"However, we do not think the economy is solid enough to counter any broad tightening and policy makers should be careful in directing market expectations," Betty Wang of ANZ Research said in a commentary.

-ENERGY: Benchmark U.S. crude oil rose 13 cents to $53.06 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude oil rose 1 cent to $52.94 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 93 cents, or 1.7 percent, on Monday to settle at $52.93 a barrel.
-Brent crude, the international standard, climbed 17 cents to $55.76 a barrel.
+Brent crude, the international standard, climbed 3 cents to $55.62 a barrel.

 Comments